Tesamorelin: GHRH Analog Research Data and Clinical Limits

 Tesamorelin is a synthetic GHRF analog.
 The current FDA label limits its approved use to reduction of excess abdominal fat in HIV-infected adults with lipodystrophy and explicitly says it is not indicated for weight-loss management.[1]

-Is tesamorelin an approved general obesity medicine?
+Is tesamorelin approved as a general obesity medicine?

 No. The label does not position tesamorelin as a general obesity drug and specifically states that it is not indicated for weight-loss management.[1]

-What are the most important official tesamorelin cautions?
+What are the major official tesamorelin cautions?

 The current FDA label highlights elevated IGF-1, glucose intolerance or diabetes, fluid retention, hypersensitivity, injection-site reactions, and contraindications including active malignancy and pregnancy.[1]